7mind/blog/lightweight-reflection.md

 Now we may see that:

 - `Nothing` has disappeared out of `T[Nothing]`,
-- We've successfully circumvented Scala's syntactic limitations and got a weak type tag for our unapplied `type Example[K]`!
+- We've successfully circumvented Scala's syntactic limitations and got a weak type tag for our unapplied `type T1[K]`!
 It's an undefined but logical and very useful behaviour,
 - Scala can expand all the nested lambdas into a single lambda.

 ### Better approach